eenlpe1/ARAL-Kids/README.md

   - Make sure you send the PR to the <code>fooBar</code> branch.
   - Travis CI is watching you!

-If you follow these instructions, your PR will land pretty safely in the main repo!
+If you follow these instructions, your PR will land pretty safely in the main repo

+*Readme Documentation inspired from [The Documentation Compendium](https://github.com/kylelobo/The-Documentation-Compendium).*